anovak10/DeepJet_DBB/README.md

  ----  gpu_env modified to run on Maxwell Cluster at DESY  ----
  ----  Modification to the class plotter and to CNN output layer ----

-Setup (CERN)
+Setup (DESY-Maxwell or CERN)
 ==========
-It is essential to perform all these steps on lxplus7.
-Simple ssh to 'lxplus7' instead of 'lxplus'
+If you proceed to the installation on a CERN machine, then it is essential to perform all these steps on lxplus7.
+Simple ssh to 'lxplus7' instead of 'lxplus'.

 Pre-Installtion: Anaconda setup (only once)
 Download miniconda3